No such thing as Difficult

 Learning in A&E

 “There’s no such thing as a difficult patient.”
-Many people, including nurses, laugh when I say this, but it’s a philosophy I was taught back in the 1980’s during my nurse training, and it doesn’t really fail me.
+Many people, including nurses, laugh when I say this, but it’s a philosophy I was taught back in the 1980’s during my nurse training.

 In A&E, when a drunk or frustrated patient arrived shouting, angry, and demanding attention, we didn’t have security guards to call.
 The nearest nurse or doctor dealt with it alone, because everyone else was busy.

-Had I shouted back or insisted on respect, things would almost certainly have escalated.
-Instead, I was encouraged to pause and consider what might be driving their behaviour - fear, pain, confusion, illness - and build some trust.
-Shouting was rarely what they needed.
+Had we shouted back and insisted on quiet or respect, things would almost certainly have escalated.
+Instead, we were encouraged to pause and consider what might be driving their behaviour - fear, pain, confusion, illness - and build some trust.

 Quiet respect, calmness, and gentleness de-escalated the situation surprisingly quickly.